 The FDP examination, administered twice annually, is a four-hour computer-administered examination offered at test centers worldwide.
-The FDP examination consists of eighty (80) multiple choice questions weighted as 75% of the total points and two (2) to four (4) constructed response questions (multi-part essay type) weighted as 25% of the total points.
+The FDP examination consists of 80 multiplechoice questions weighted 75% of the total points and two to four constructed response questions (multi-part essay type) weighted 25% of the total points.
+Approximately 50% of total points will come from questions involving some calculations.
 The FDP exam will not contain any Python or R programming questions.

-The FDP program is organized to facilitate quick learning and easy retention based on the study guide.
+The FDP program is organized to facilitate quick learning and easy retention based on the Study Guide.
 Each topic is structured around learning objectives and keywords that define the content to be tested on the exam.
-The learning objectives and keywords are an important way for Candidates to organize their studies as they form the basis for examination questions.
+The learning objectives and keywords are important ways for Candidates to organize their studies as they form the basis for examination questions.
 All learning objectives reflect the FDP curriculum content, and all examination questions are written to address the learning objectives directly.